DianaLMC/Web-Dev-HW/project-2/readme.md

  do my next Readme in markdown!
 I have changed the color of my index to orange to fit the pumpkin cookie recipe.
 I also added a quote.
 Now I will finish the rest of the assignment.</p>
+<p>I finally got my forms page done to my satisfaction, hope it is right.
+I
+ wasn't able to work on this assignment for awhile, so had to visit with Justine to get a refresher.
+Thank you.
+I will proceed with the next obstacle!
+(Well I hope it isn't.)
+Forms are actually pretty easy once you get into the swing of things.